bneijt/timelapse/README.md

  - Configure framerate via GUI
  - Tight connection between GUI and `gst-launch` subprocess
  - Multiple back-end support (`gst-launch-0.10`, `gst-launch-1.0`, `ffmpeg`)
+ - Make sure all the images do not end up in "Recently used"